Isek7/AirBnB_clone/README.md

 $ python3 unittest -m discover tests
 ```

-Alternatively, you can specify a single test file to run at a time:
+Alternatively, you can specify a single test file to run each  time:

 ```
 $ python3 unittest -m tests/test_console.py